Table of Contents

 Your dog's breed, age, overall size, and the size of her litter (number of puppies she is carrying) will determine your steps in how to tell if your dog is pregnant.

-Remember, it is crucial to seek veterinary care if you believe that your pet may be pregnant.
+Remember, seeking veterinary care is crucial if you believe your pet may be pregnant.

-Not only will they tell you about pregnancy, but they can also educate you about proper prenatal dog care and help you prepare for when your dog delivers.
+They will tell you about pregnancy and educate you about proper prenatal dog care and help you prepare for when your dog delivers.

 They will also assist you in caring for your mother's dog and her puppy litter once she gives birth.